schen1111/devwks-2100/devwks-2100.md

 <br/><br/>
 ### Use-case #2: Attach Devices to CDG (Crosswork Data Collector)
-This usecase demonstrates how to leverage Ansible to attach onboarded devices to CDG (Crosswork Data Gateway)
+This use-case demonstrates how to leverage Ansible to attach onboarded devices to CDG (Crosswork Data Gateway)

 #### Task 5: Understand Attach Devices to CDG
 1. Once devices are onboarded to Crosswork, they must be attached to CDG before becoming operational